-As I was leaving I checked on cows 72 and 940 again, who were at the far western end of Sandy Hill continuing to eat the lush green grass.
+As I was leaving the site shortly before noon, I checked on cows 72 and 940 again, who had moved to the far western end of Sandy Hill and were still grazing on the lush grass.

 No comments: